-During the raid on Royalton, the Hendee (some sources spell the name Handy) family had fled their home.
-Hannah had taken her two children to hide in the woods while her husband ran to spread the word.
-A group of Indians had found Hannah and the children and took her young son, Michael.
+During the raid on Royalton, the Hendee (some sources spell the name Handy) family fled their home.
+Hannah took her two children to hide in the woods while her husband ran to spread the word.
+A group of Indians found Hannah and the children and took her young son, Michael.

 That night, as the British and Indian forces prepared to leave, Hannah Hendee arrived in their camp.
 Some sources say she waded across the White River to reach it.